code4mk/langachian-rag-movie-history/README.md

 # RAG Application

-This is a Retrieval-Augmented Generation (RAG) application using Langchain, OpenAI, and Pinecone for movie history
+This is a Retrieval-Augmented Generation (RAG) application using Langchain, OpenAI, and Pinecone for movie history.

 ## Features
 - Chat